AntaresSimulatorTeam/antares-doc/docs/reference/xpansion-prepare-study.md

 existing physical facilities that should be moved to a virtual node.

-For example, suppose that we aim at taking a decommissioning decision for thermal generation capacities that are physically located in area1 of Figure (2).
-To be considered decommissioning candidates, these generation units must be moved to a virtual node (`invest_semibase` in Figure (2)) with an hourly availability time series higher than their potential.
+For example, suppose that we aim at taking a decommissioning decision for thermal generation capacities that are physically located in area 1 of diagram (2).
+To be considered decommissioning candidates, these generation units must be moved to a virtual node (`invest_semibase` in diagram (2)) with an hourly availability time series higher than their potential.

-The decommissioning decision is made in Antares Xpansion through the capacity of the link between area1 and `invest_semibase`.
+The decommissioning decision is made in Antares Xpansion through the capacity of the link between area 1 and `invest_semibase`.
 Thus, the capacity invested by Antares Xpansion on the link corresponds to the capacity that is not decommissioned.